HUD-HDX/HUD-HDX/README.md

 ## Hi there 👋
+Throughout the various submission periods, we will use this space to provide general information about current HDX system issues.
+Please check back regularly to remain up-to-date on the status of all bugs we are actively addressing.

+This site was migrated from Weebly to GitHub Pages.

 <!--
 **HUD-HDX/HUD-HDX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.